superlopuh/superlopuh.github.io/writing/2024-08-29-iverson-college.md

 It was fun meeting all the people I've been listening to over the last three years on the [Array Cast](https://www.arraycast.com).
 I had some great chats with Kai, the implementor of [Uiua](https://www.uiua.org/), a stack-based modern array programming language, and Aaron Hsu, the implementor of Co-dfns, a compiler for a subset of Dyalog APL designed to target and run on GPUs.
 This work was the topic of Aaron's PhD thesis [A data parallel compiler hosted on the GPU](https://scholarworks.iu.edu/dspace/items/3ab772c9-92c9-4f59-bd95-40aff99e8c7a).
-This work seems super relevant to what I want to be doing on using SIMD for parsing and compiler implementation in general, so I'm already feeling like attending this was a pretty great thing for my PhD.
+It seems super relevant to what I want to be doing on using SIMD for parsing and compiler implementation in general, so I'm already feeling like attending this was a pretty great thing for my PhD.
 I'm looking forward to extracting as much knowledge from Aaron on writing compilers that can be SIMD accelerated over the next few days.
 Kai seemed to be pretty interested in helping me write a compiler for a subset of Uiua over the next few days, which I'm also very happy with, I look forward to where we get to!